Marinade or Marinate?

 Marinate

 The word marinate is a verb which means to soak in marinade.
-For example:- We need to marinate the meat before tomorrow.
+For example: Don't forget the verb to marinate has other forms:

 Meat marinating in a marinade